Dilaxsaswaran/american_express/README.md

 # american_express
 Kaggle Competition Default Prediction

-1. Problem Statement
-2. Objective
-3. Installing & Importing Libraries
+Installing & Importing Libraries
-4. Data Acquisition & Description
+Data Acquisition & Description
-5. Data Pre-processing
+Data Pre-processing
-6. Model Development & Evaluation
+Model Development & Evaluation
-7. Conclusion
+Conclusion
-8. Submission

 Problem Statement

 Whether out at a restaurant or buying tickets to a concert, modern life counts on the convenience of a credit card to make daily purchases.
 It saves us from carrying large amounts of cash and also can advance a full purchase that can be paid over time.

 How do card issuers know we’ll pay back what we charge?
 That’s a complex problem with many existing solutions—and even more potential improvements, to be explored in this competition.